-- 1. Fill out an application. - 2.
-Sign up and attend 2 days of docent training. - 3.
-Complete the Agreement Form / Liability Waiver - 4.
+- 1. Sign up and attend 2 days of docent training. - 2.
+Complete the Agreement Form / Liability Waiver - 3.
+Create a Participant account to track your volunteer hours! - 4.
 Become First aid/CPR certified and keep current.
 Can be completed after docent training; ask us if you need help finding a course.
 We are happy to help! - 5.
 Apprentice on at least one outing led by staff or an experienced docent. - 6.
 Commit to four enrichment activities throughout the year.